jerrydaphantom/hkjc-ml-research/README.md

 Feel free to let me know your thoughts and insights. :)

+## License

+This repository’s code is released under the MIT License.
+See [`LICENSE`](LICENSE).

+This repository does not redistribute raw Hong Kong Jockey Club data.
+Any third-party data remains subject to the terms of the original data provider.
+The project is intended for research, education, and portfolio demonstration purposes.

 **Project links:** [View repository code](https://github.com/jerrydaphantom/hkjc-ml-research) | [View project page](https://jerrydaphantom.github.io/hkjc-ml-research/)